Winter091/Ccraft/README.md

 #### Collision testing

 Collision testing is implemented using axis-aligned bounding boxes (aabb).
-Every frame motion vector is generated (how much in each direction player should move), and then for each of 3 coordinates the motion vectors' component is added to player's position and collisiong with all surrounding blocks is checked.
+Every frame motion vector is generated (how much in each direction player should move), and then for each of 3 coordinates the motion vectors' component is added to player's position and collision with all surrounding blocks is checked.
 If there's a collision, just pull out player from the block player collides with.